dwrobel/flatcam/README.md

 =================================================

+12.11.2019

+- added two new postprocessor files for ISEL CNC and for BERTA CNC
+- clicking on a FCTable GUI element empty space will also clear the focus now

 11.11.2019

 - in Tools Database added a contextual menu to add/copy/delete tool; CTRL+C, DEL keys work too; key T for adding a tool is now only partially working